stain/ro-crate-paper/manuscript.md

 From this we see that computational workflows are themselves complex digital objects that need to be recorded not just as files, but in the context of their execution environment, dependencies and analytical purpose in research – as well as other metadata (e.g. version, license, attribution and identifiers).

+# Future Work

+As a collaborative effort, the RO-Crate future work is lead by the community around it.
+We currently plan on further outreach, building training material (including a comprehensive entry-level tutorial) and maturing the reference implementation libraries.
+In addition, we are exploring ways to support some entity types requested by users, e.g. detailed workflow runs or container provenance, which do not have a good match in Schema.org.
+Such support could be added, for instance, by integrating other vocabularies or having separated (but linked) metadata files.

+Furthermore, we want to better understand how the community uses RO-Crate in practice and how it contrast with other related efforts as that will help us improve our specification and tools.
+We plan to gather feedback via user studies, with the Linked Open Data community or as part of EOSC Bring-your-own-Data training events.

+We operate in an open community where future and potential users of RO-Crate are actively welcomed to participate and contribute feedback and requirements.
+Recent contacts include American Geophysical Union (AGU) on Data Citation Reliquary [@doi:10.5281/zenodo.4916734],  National Institute of Standards and Technology (NIST) on material science and [InvenioRDM](https://inveniosoftware.org/products/rdm/) used by the Zenodo data repository.
+New Horizon Europe projects adapting RO-Crate include [BY-COVID](https://by-covid.org/), which aims to improve FAIR access to data for COVID-19 and other infectious diseases.

+The main addition in the upcoming 1.2 release of the RO-Crate specifications will be the formalization of [profiles](https://www.researchobject.org/ro-crate/1.2-DRAFT/profiles) for different categories of crates.
+Additional entity types have been requested by users, e.g. workflow runs, business workflows, containers and software packages, tabular data structures; these are not always matched well with existing schema.org types but may benefit from other vocabularies or even separate metadata files, e.g. from [Frictionless Data](https://frictionlessdata.io/).
+We will be further aligning with and collaborating with related research artefact description efforts like [CodeMeta](https://codemeta.github.io/) for software metadata,  [Science-on-schema.org](https://science-on-schema.org/) [@doi:10.5281/zenodo.4477164] for datasets, [FAIR Digital Objects](https://fairdo.org/) [@@doi:10.3390/publications8020021] and activities in [EOSC task forces](https://www.eosc.eu/task-force-faq) including the EOSC Interoperability Framework [@doi:10.2777/620649].

 # Conclusion

 RO-Crate provides an approach to packaging digital research artefacts with structured metadata, assisting developers and researchers to produce and consume FAIR archives of their research.